VFMC Banner

 Following the success of the one day, 2025 festival, the 2026 Port Phillip Dance Festival will be held over five days commencing Thursday evening, 2nd April and ending around 5.00pm Monday 6th April.

 The festival will include 7 dances, 6 live bands and 2 dance workshops.
-Select a programme item for full details:

 Thursday evening 7:30 - 10:00 Irish Ceilidh